Open API, Unbundled, Open Source, and Testbeds

 Platforms for Advanced Wireless Research: This talk introduces PAWR, a $100M US public-private research partnership program to support creation of four city-scale experimental platforms for advancing fundamental wireless research.
 This program plans to blend cutting-edge wireless and network innovations with a large scale geographical community.
 We share our vision of creating a platform architecture, which is extremely agile, dynamic, cost-effective, adaptable, sliceable and extensible, giving unprecedented programmability and control to a broad set of researchers.
 The talk also details the first two Platforms addressing mmWave and Massive MIMO radio technologies and an emerging edge computing paradigm supported by PAWR, where heterogeneous edge devices, new air interfaces and multi-tier cloud architectures collaborate to sense, process, analyze data and create many novel applications.

-Open Edge Cloud Reference Platforms are enabling the deployment of SDN-controlled/NFV-based 5G networks with a set of new and emerging services that are highly dependent on mobile edge computing and smart radio access platforms.
+Developing and Deploying Programmable 5G White Boxes in the Edge Clouds: Open Edge Cloud Reference Platforms are enabling the deployment of SDN-controlled/NFV-based 5G networks with a set of new and emerging services that are highly dependent on mobile edge computing and smart radio access platforms.
 This talk will reference M-CORD as an example of open platform for demonstrating that 5G networks are not just about connectivity, rather providing fully-configurable platform for emerging services.
 Relying on standardized [mobile network] data planes including control over RRH configuration parameters from an SDN controller, M-CORD provides a platform for innovation in emerging versatile 5G services such as AR/VR, V2X, transportation, manufacturing, health and education.
 Some of these vertical markets and applications will need to operate in sub-millisecond zones where 5G systems features such as split architecture, virtualization, slicing, and beam steering under control of SDN will enable opportunities and mitigate challenges via [democratized and] open network interfaces.
 Such open interfaces would provide 5G and edge cloud technologies to support shared acceleration, analytics, AI and ML solutions that complement operators’ 5G vision.
 The low-cost edge cloud and smart RRH based on open hardware and open software stacks will pave the road for faster deployments and new set of application classes that operate in sub-millisecond zones.

 5G and mmWave Device Measurement Challenges: Emerging 5G radio access technologies will drastically change the landscape of not only the cellular communication ecosystem as a whole, but more specifically the way in which radios are tested.
 In the search for more data bandwidth, the 5G new radio (NR) will push into new frequency ranges traditionally reserved for satellite and defense applications.
 The associated adaptive antenna system (AAS) technologies required to accomplish this and increase overall spectral efficiency, namely beamforming and massive MIMO, will have a dramatic impact on the testing of the associated radios.
 Where traditionally most of the radio functionality could be evaluated independent of the antenna system, the use of AAS makes it impossible to dissociate the radio performance from the antenna performance.
 The antenna arrays used with these radios make the prospect of performing a conducted test at each antenna port impractical if not impossible.
 Thus, even the most basic radio performance or functional metric must be performed in an over-the-air test environment.
 This presentation will review these test challenges and discuss possible solutions.